-Within the study of higher education, the interest convergence principle has primarily been used to examine affirmative action and race-sensitive admissions as well as the implementation, impact, and perceptions of diversity, equity, and inclusion (DEI) initiatives and institutional responses to campus racial incidents or unrest (Davis and Harris 2016; Lewis and Shah 2021; Nishi 2020; Tichavakunda 2021).
+Within the study of higher education, the interest convergence principle has primarily been used to examine affirmative action and race-sensitive admissions as well as the diversity, equity, and inclusion (DEI) initiatives and institutional responses to campus racial incidents (Davis and Harris 2016; Lewis and Shah 2021; Nishi 2020; Tichavakunda 2021).
 [Insert here -- more coverage of CRT analyses of university DEI programs and policies] [Insert sentence about how the theory doesn’t only apply to the numerical diversity of students and faculty or equitable institutional policies and procedures, but also to more symbolic forms of inclusion and representation of racial and gender minorities] Castagno and Lee (2007) applied the principle of interest convergence in their case study of a predominantly-white Midwestern university’s policies towards the use of native mascots.
 After rising concerns from Indigenous students about the co-option of native imagery in college athletics, the university adopted a policy in which they would refuse to schedule games against teams using native mascots unless the team is a traditional rival or a conference member.
 The interests of the university and its Indigenous students converged and led to the adoption of this policy discouraging the use of native imagery.
 Their interests diverge, however, at the point where this policy could threaten the university’s operational status quo, athletic conference standing, or revenue from ticket sales.
 Although the university addressed its students’ concerns and acknowledged the harm that using native mascots can do to Indigenous communities, the university’s concession came with stipulations that ultimately protected the reputation and revenue of the institution itself.

 Other scholars have used the interest convergence principle to draw attention to the “window dressing” of post-secondary diversity, equity, and inclusion efforts (Bhopal and Pitkin 2020; Masutha, Naidoo, and Enders 2023; McKinley Jones Brayboy 2003), highlighting that institutions often utilize diversity-focused initiatives, programs, and policies as a public relations measure without committing to tangible, substantive institutional change.
 Lewis and Shah (2021) applied the interest convergence principle in their qualitative study exploring how Black students make meaning of the implementation of diversity and inclusion initiatives at their predominantly-white institution.
 The findings of this study revealed that many of the respondents viewed their institution’s diversity initiatives as falling flat, relying on surface-level diversity efforts and neglecting to focus on inclusion and access.
 Respondents also reported that the diversity initiatives were catered toward white students and administrators, to “make them look better” and “to back up the fact that they aren’t racist the next time they say something racist” (2021:196–97).
 Finally, respondents noted that these diversity initiatives were only put into place by the institution after immense pressure from the Black student body.
 One respondent stated that “if the pressure’s not put on them, they’re not gonna do it” (2021:195).
 These findings highlight the strict conditions under which the interests of the Black student body and the institution converged and underscores the limitations of institutional concessions.